revainisdead/one-percent-growth/README.md

 ### To Do

+Apps
+- Banking
+- API
+- Accounts/Users
+- Student Loans

+Docker containers
+- client
+- server
+- postgres

+New scripts
+- `dump_db.sh`: Docker script with args etc to create dump of postgres db using psql
+    Problem: Just remembered when I tried to create the dump through docker it didn't fill out the file correctly.
+Hm
+- `version_checker.sh`: Check version of npm and node etc. Green/red updated or no (+ latest version)

 - File System Management Page - for uploaded documents
 - Javascript State Machine
 - Javascript: Testing Library Tests